eclesh/garble/README.md

 when faced with failure and evil.

-garble was inspired by the Killer Test Harness from Michael Nygard's talk at Velocity 2012, ["Stablity Patterns"](http://velocityconf.com/velocity2012/public/schedule/detail/24841) (slides 44 and 45).
+garble was inspired by the Killer Test Harness from Michael Nygard's talk at Velocity 2012, ["Stability Patterns"](http://velocityconf.com/velocity2012/public/schedule/detail/24841) (slides 44 and 45).